Berkeley-CS61B/website-sp24/projects/proj1a/index.md

 >`java.util` data structures in your implementation!
 The whole point is to build
 >your own versions!
 There are a few places where you may use specific data
 >structures outside of tests, and we will clearly say where.

+### Velocity Limiting

+On this project, you will have a max of 4 submission tokens to the autograder, each with a refresh rate of 24 hours.
+Unlike previous assignments, **not all tests will be provided locally**, so it is up to you to write tests to verify the correctness of your own code.
+See the [Writing Tests](#writing-tests) section for more details.

+{: .danger}

+**We will not grant extensions for failing to understand the token limiting policy.** If you have questions, please ask!

 ### Style